 - 4.1 Following the Sustainability Appraisal of all reasonable alternative sites, the Council embarked on the Site Selection process.
 This involved the consideration of SA results and other planning matters.
-Full details of the site selection process can be found in the Site Selection Paper and Appendix 8 of the SA. - 4.2 The Council's Conservation Team have been fully involved in the Sustainability Appraisal and Site Selection process and have identified appropriate mitigation and policy requirements where necessary.
+Full details of the site selection process can be found in the Site Selection Methodology Paper 2022 and Appendix 8 of the SA. - 4.2 The Council's Conservation Team have been fully involved in the Sustainability Appraisal and Site Selection process and have identified appropriate mitigation and policy requirements where necessary.
 With regard to built heritage assets, sites have only been taken forward as site allocations where appropriate mitigation could be achieved.
-To ensure that appropriate mitigation is achieved, heritage policy requirements are clarified for each site allocation in this section of the Heritage Assessment. - 4.3 In cases where there is a significant potential for archaeological remains and a level of uncertainty as to the nature of archaeology present, the Council's Archaeology expert has made recommendations for pre-application / determination work so that a proper assessment can be made and appropriate planning advice given based on the results.
-If nationally important remains were found during evaluation, these would be recommended for scheduling with Historic England and would necessarily be scoped out of any further development. - 4.4 For sites where the archaeological remains are likely to be of national significance, the Council's Archaeology expert has recommended that the site is not taken forward.
-Consequently, the Council's Archaeology expert does not believe that there are any sites under consideration for allocation that currently have evidence for nationally important archaeological remains or that would fulfil the criteria for Footnote 63 in the NPPF.
+To ensure that appropriate mitigation is achieved, heritage policy requirements are clarified for each site allocation in this section of the Heritage Assessment. - 4.3 In cases where there is a significant potential for archaeological remains and a level of uncertainty as to the nature of archaeology present, Lincolnshire County Council Archaeology has made recommendations for pre-application / determination work so that a proper assessment can be made and appropriate planning advice given based on the results.
+If nationally important remains were found during evaluation, these would be recommended for scheduling with Historic England and would necessarily be scoped out of any further development. - 4.4 For sites where the archaeological remains are likely to be of national significance, the Lincolnshire County Council Archaeology has recommended that the site is not taken forward.
+Consequently, Lincolnshire County Council Archaeology does not believe that there are any sites under consideration for allocation that currently have evidence for nationally important archaeological remains or that would fulfil the criteria for Footnote 63 in the NPPF.